KOrfanakis/MOOCs/README.md

 # Massive Open Online Courses (MOOCs)

-This repository contains assignment solutions for online courses.
-So far, I have completed the [Python Data Science Professional Certificate](https://www.edx.org/professional-certificate/python-data-science), which consists of five individual courses.
+This repository contains assignment solutions for online courses I have completed.
+Only courses with assignments including coding (instead of a questionnaire) are included.

 <br><br>